Why Sex Happens in Tabletop RPGs and How to Deal With It

 So, what can we take away from this grossly simplistic summary of “sexual player types”?
 We see that, for most players, they either can’t have sex or can’t have the kind of sex that they would like to have.
-The roleplaying game becomes their liberating open door to experience things which they can’t experience in the real world.
+The roleplaying game becomes their liberating open door to experience things that they can’t experience in the real world.

 But, hey.
 Wait a minute.

 Isn’t that what roleplaying games are supposed to do?

 The point is that despite all of this high concept roleplaying posturing that, simply put, sex is icky.
 Maybe not for you, the person having it.
 But it’s icky for everyone else that is not having it.
 And not everyone may share your tentacle vore bisexual BDSM fantasy, or whatever dance steps make a tango for you.
 And that’s ok—we don’t all have to agree, and to force other people to experience things that you find gratifying but they may find distasteful is wrong.